ZeroSharp/zerosharp.github.com/source/_posts/2014-09-17-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-4.markdown

 }
 ```

+In this demo, I have not included any user feedback about compilation errors, but they are easily obtainable from the `Errors` and `Warnings` properties.
+If there is an error, the plug-in will be ignored and the default implementation will be used.

-The class depends on an `AssemblyReferenceCollector` which is responsible for enumerating the references to add to the runtime generated plugin assembly.
+The class above depends on an `AssemblyReferenceCollector` which is responsible for enumerating the references to add to the runtime generated plug-in assembly.

 ```c#
 public class AssemblyReferenceCollector : IAssemblyReferenceCollector